 National Bridge Inventory: Nevada

-• This is up from 27 bridges classified as structurally deficient in 2018.
+• This is down from 28 bridges classified as structurally deficient in 2020.

 County Year Built Daily Crossings Type of Bridge Location